Historical Government Shutdowns

 Funding lapse after appropriations impasse between House, Senate, and White House.

-Longest shutdown in U.S. history to date.
+Longest full shutdown in U.S. history at time of reporting.

 Source: USAFacts